oscarknagg/few-shot/README.md

 - [x] Reproduce Prototypical Networks to a few % on Omniglot
 - [x] Reproduce Prototypical Networks to a few % on miniImageNet
 - [x] Reproduce Matching Networks to a few % on Omniglot
-- [ ] Reproduce Matching Networks to a few % on miniImageNet
+- [x] Reproduce Matching Networks to a few % on miniImageNet
 - [x] Correctly implement FCE for Matching Networks
+- [ ] Reproduce MAML to a few % on Omniglot
+- [ ] Reproduce MAML to a few % on miniImageNet
 - [ ] Upload pretrained models
 - [ ] Clean up code
 - [ ] Prettify README